 Sunscreen for Toddlers

 No-brainer here.
-Try and get one that’s water resistant and contains fewer harmful chemicals for you and our oceans.
-I prefer a spray for the body and a face stick.
-Always apply before you get to beach for a less fussy child and when needed!
+Try and get one that’s water-resistant and contains fewer harmful chemicals for you and our oceans.
+For little ones many people prefer a spray for the body and a face stick.
+Always apply before you get to the beach for a less fussy child, and keep applying when needed!
 Keep in mind, the more you’re in the sand and water, the more often you should apply.
 The South Carolina sun can be brutal when it’s beating off the white sand and sparkling ocean.

 11. Swim Diaper and Essentials

 Pack just enough for the day.
 Keep a fresh swim diaper, wipes, a change of clothes, and a dry towel in the car for quick and easy clean up.
-I always change Austin into a clean fresh diaper and shorts after we’re finished at the beach so he doesn’t get the car seat wet.
-If he falls asleep in the car, I don’t need to worry about changing him and waking him up.
+Change your little ones into a clean, fresh diaper and shorts after you’re finished at the beach so they don’t get the car seat wet.
+If they fall asleep in the car, you don’t need to worry about changing them and waking them up.
 Happy Toddler, Happy Parents.

 12. Ziplock Bags

-I keep diapers, clothes, snacks, and my cell phone in ziplock bags.
-It keeps the sand out PLUS it’s water proof.
-After the first bucket of water was dumped on my beach bag I learned that ziplock bags would be key in my future.
+Keep diapers, clothes, snacks, and your cell phone in ziplock bags.
+It keeps the sand out, PLUS it’s waterproof.
+After the first bucket of water was dumped on your beach bag, we learned that ziplock bags would be key in the future.

 13. Snacks and Water

-I always carry fruit pouches and snacks in individual bags.
+Carry fruit pouches and snacks in individual bags.
 Bring a variety and make sure to keep all snacks and water in a cooler bag.
-We all tend to get hungry during our days at the beach so fresh fruits, waters, frozen yogurt tubes, and individually packed snacks are an absolute necessity.
-My beach bag is one big insulated cooler so I don’t worry about any snacks or water getting warm.
+Everyone tends to get hungry during long days at the beach, so fresh fruits, waters, frozen yogurt tubes, and individually packed snacks are an absolute necessity.
+You can find beach bags that are insulated for a multipurpose cooler and storage bag!

 14. Beach Chair